I offer education-focused and adventure-filled backpacking courses and trips. Since 2011 I have managed 228 trips with nearly 1,800 total clients.

 3. Backpack with experts

 Within the backpacking community, our expert guides are considered all-stars, if not legends.
-Don’t let our resumes worry you, however.
-We’re known to be supportive, patient, approachable, and safety-minded.
-We love to teach and help our clients develop.
-And we’re reasonably normal people — most of us have families, fur children, careers, and other hobbies.
+Don’t let our resumes worry you, however — we’re known to be supportive, patient, approachable, and safety-minded; we love to teach and help our clients develop; and we’re reasonably normal people, with families, fur children, careers, and other hobbies.

 4. Save money